Kite Flying: Where to Go and How in Atlanta

 1 large sheet of paper

-1. Position the two rods together at right angles, making a cross shape.
-Bind the dowels together where they meet with string, tying a knot and cutting off the excess string.
+Position the two rods together at right angles, making a cross shape.
+Bind the dowels together with string where they meet, tying a knot and cutting off the excess string.

-3. Place the finished frame on top of the large piece of paper and cut around it, leaving about 1/2-inch margin.
-Fold the edges over the frame and glue in place.
+Place the finished frame on top of the large piece of paper and cut around it, leaving a 1/2-inch margin.
+Fold the edges over the frame and glue.

-5. Decorate using markers, crayons, etc., and make a tail by gluing ribbons to the bottom of the kite.
+Decorate using markers or crayons and make a tail by gluing ribbons to the bottom of the kite.